tvision-insights/intel_nuc_led/contrib/asus_nuc_wmi/asus_nuc_wmi/README.md

 ### NUC 14 Essential N250/N355

+* WARNING: If the BIOS for the N250 is configured in `balanced` power mode, the CPU will not frequency scale to highest available CPU frequency unless you configure it to use `performance` power mode.
 * BIOS before MNTWLCPX.0022.2025.0428.1348 has bugs in the WMI calls that prevent them from updating the LED with any parameters that are passed in but no errors are ever thrown.
 * BIOS incorrectly uses Light Green instead of Amber LED color, this is not fixable from userland.